 More to explore

 Take a mellow walk on the wild side in Saranac Lake on one of our many nature trails!
 From the popular multi-use Bloomingdale Bog trail to the quiet Pines, there are plenty of places you can take a walk in nature that is less intense than hiking a mountain (or camping, which is in-tents).
 Just want a take a quick stroll with your Adirondog?
 Perfect, we have a trail for that.
 Looking for a nature walk where you can introduce your kids to the outdoors?
-Great!
-Just don't forget to pack snacks, because, even though you don't have to, you might want to spend all day exploring these wonderful trails.
+The Adirondack Rail Trail is a 34-mile recreational trail open year-round, offering an adventurous way to traverse the Adirondacks.
+This vehicle-free, multi-use trail connects the scenic communities of Lake Placid, Ray Brook, Saranac Lake, Lake Clear, and Tupper Lake, all with a peaceful, scenic setting along a path with no more than a 2% grade and paved sections near Saranac Lake.
+Before you go, don't forget to pack snacks, you might want to spend all day exploring these wonderful trails.

 Leave No Trace and Love Your ADK Pledge